Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - The page have a feedback form, before submitting the form, I enter my name, emailaddress and a feedback message.
 - I click at the "Send" button under the form, The message is sent to my Gmail account, the form is reset back to it's default state, and it displays a message above the form thanking you for submitting.
 - If I dont fill in the form correctley before submitting, lets say leaving the email input window empty, a message will be displayed saying I need to include a emailaddress if I want to submit the form.
+- The icons at the bottom takes you to where you excpect.

 ### Further Testing